 Finding the Perfect Swedish Vallhund Puppy

-Whether you decide to buy a puppy, or you’re interested in a Swedish Vallhund adoption, you always need to do your research.
+Whether you decide to buy a Swedish Vallhund puppy or you’re interested in adoption, you always need to do your research.

 When buying a puppy, a good rule of thumb is that a high-quality breeder is more likely to lead to a high-quality puppy.
 I can’t say it enough: research before you buy!
 You can use the breeder finder on the American Kennel Club’s website to find recommended breeders in your area.

 Avoid going through websites that promise to ship you the puppy.
 You never know what you are truly getting until he gets there – and then it’s too late.
 Meeting the puppy – or, even better, the litter he comes from – before you make a commitment to buy is undoubtedly your best bet.

 On average, you should expect to pay between $700 and $900 for a Swedish Vallhund puppy.
 Of course, if you choose to adopt, those fees are drastically less.

 If you go the adoption route, the adoption fee should run you about $150.
-This covers the cost of neutering and any outstanding shots the dog may need before being adopted.
+This covers the cost of neutering and any outstanding shots the dog may need before you can adopt him.

-When it comes to adoption, sure everyone wants a brand new puppy.
+When it comes to adoption, sure, everyone wants a brand-new puppy.
 However, there are more adult dogs waiting for love, and everyone passes them over in favor of the younger ones.

-Adopting an adult Swedish Vallhund has its perks.
+Adopting an adult Swedish Vallhund has its perks for sure.
 For one thing, adult dogs are more than likely housebroken, so that’s one less thing you’ll have to worry about.

-Though adopting a puppy means that you start with a clean slate.
-You don’t have to worry about breaking them of bad behaviors they may have learned from their former owners.
+Adopting a puppy, on the other hand, means you can start with a clean slate.
+You don’t have to worry about breaking the puppy of bad behaviors they may have learned from their former owners.

 Swedish Vallhund Breeders

-If they have proof that the dog has been checked and cleared for conditions that plague his breed, then that breeder has done their homework.
+If she has proof that she has had the dog checked and cleared for the conditions that tend to plague his breed, then she has done her homework.

-When you buy a dog from a breeder you don’t know, a puppy mill, or any other disreputable source, you have no idea what you’re getting.
-The dog may be sick or aggressive.
-There’s no way to know until it’s too late.
+When you buy a dog from a breeder you don’t know, a puppy mill, or another seedy source, you have no idea what you’re getting.
+The dog could even be sick, or aggressive.
+And unfortunately, there’s no way to know until it’s too late.

-Make sure you do your research before you buy a Swedish Vallhund – especially if you’re buying a more expensive puppy.
+Make sure you do your research before you buy a Swedish Vallhund – especially if you’re buying one of the more expensive puppies out there.

 A Final Word about the Swedish Vallhund

-If you’re in the market for your first dog, then the Swedish Vallhund temperament may not be the best match for you.
+If you’re in the market for your first dog ever, then the Swedish Vallhund temperament may not be the best match for you.
 This is because the Vallhund is not the best dog for someone who has never owned a dog before.